Digital dental x-rays and why they are important

 Are dental x-rays necessary?

 Dental x-rays allow a dentist to see below the gumline and within the tooth.
 With dental x-rays, various issues can be spotted.
 This imaging can help a dentist see an infection inside a tooth, the size of an area of decay, or even bone loss in the jaw that might be occurring.
-By viewing the smile in this manner, Drs.
-Robert Gemmell and Ty Jaros can diagnose conditions well before they are spotted physically, taking a proactive approach to one’s oral health.
+By viewing the smile in this manner, Dr. Robert Gemmell and Dr. Ty Jaros can diagnose conditions well before they are spotted physically, taking a proactive approach to one’s oral health.

 How are dental x-rays stored?